balfieri/cordic/README.md

 <p>
 At some point in the near future, the library will be enhanced to allow T to represent IEEE floating-point numbers with arbitrary exponent width (exp_w).
-So the library will allow T to be fixed-point OR floating-point.
+So the library will allow T to hold fixed-point OR floating-point encodings including - but not limited to - standard IEEE floating-point formats such as float and double.
-However only one of int_w or exp_w may be non-zero.
-In floating-point numbers, the integer part is assumed to be 1 unless the entire value is 0 or a special number.
+Only one of int_w or exp_w may be non-zero.
+In floating-point numbers, the integer part is assumed to be an implicit '1' unless the entire value is 0 or a special number such as +Infinity or -Infinity.
+So int_w is 0 for floating-point.
 </p>

 <p>